 Mr Adam Boyton was appointed as the inaugural National Skills Commissioner in October 2020 for a five–year term.

-As the statutory officer holder, under the National Skills Commissioner Act, Adam provides advice and leadership on Australia’s labour market and current, emerging and future workforce skills needs to Government and the Australian public.
+The Commissioner was appointed under the National Skills Commissioner Act 2020 (Cth) to provide independent, trusted advice and leadership on Australia’s labour market and current, emerging and future workforce skills needs to Government and to the Australian public.

 The NSC’s focus, outlined in the Strategic Plan, is on three long term outcomes:

 - making an enduring and relevant contribution to labour market information

 - improving the quality, accessibility and relevance of Vocational Education and Training (VET)

 - contributing to a labour market that effectively aligns skills needs with education and training.